BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

 This challenge has significant real-world impact.
 Misdiagnoses and delayed treatments disproportionately affect underserved communities, worsening health disparities.
 By creating fairer AI models, participants can contribute to improving healthcare outcomes and promoting algorithmic justice in medical technology.

 ## Data Exploration
+The dataset is a subset of the FitzPatrick17k dataset, a labeled collection of about 17,000 images depicting a variety of serious (e.g., melanoma) and cosmetic (e.g., acne) dermatological conditions with a range of skin tones scored on the FitzPatrick skin tone scale (FST).
+About 4500 images are in this set, representing 21 skin conditions out of the 100+ in the full FitzPatrick set.
+We used a subset in order to create a more manageable and hopefully satisfying classification problem, while trying to maintain some of the representation issues surfaced by the full set.

 ## Team Members
 - Ashley Bao (ashleybao)